QuadSpinner/Gaea-Docs/Documentation/Using Gaea/Building.md

 The Build Manager simplifies how builds are saved, organized, and managed for future use.

 ## Mark for Save
-Instead of creating a dedicated “Output” node and then specifying the file to save, you can mark a node for automatic output.
-Just right-click any node and select “Save”.
+Instead of creating a dedicated "Output" node and then specifying the file to save, you can mark a node for automatic output.
+Just right-click any node and select "Save".

 ![Mark for save](../../Media/Build-Mark.png)

-Instead of creating a dedicated “Output” node and then specifying the file to save, you can mark a node for automatic output.
-Just right-click any node and select “Save”.
+Instead of creating a dedicated "Output" node and then specifying the file to save, you can mark a node for automatic output.
+Just right-click any node and select "Save".

 ## The Build Manager
 Now when you click Build, instead of firing off a build directly, you will see the Build Manager.
 The Build Manager gives you easy access to crucial output preferences.